Modern Slavery Statement

 Introduction

-Ancala Water Services (Defence) Limited is committed to preventing slavery and human trafficking occurring in any of its corporate activities, and to ensuring that our supply chains are free from such practices.
+Ancala Water Services (Defence) Limited is committed to preventing slavery and human trafficking occurring in its organisation’s structure, its business and its supply chains.

-Ancala Water Services deliver water and wastewater to over 1,100 sites throughout England and Wales delivering water, wastewater, fire system maintenance and specialist estate management services working in the Water – Utilities industry.
+We service over 1,100 sites throughout England and Wales by delivering water, wastewater, fire system maintenance and specialist estate management services working in the Water – Utilities industry.

 Our head office is at Unit 1B Redbrook Business Park, Wilthorpe Road, Barnsley, S75 1JN.